stupendoussuperpowers/witprox/README.md

     `LD_PRELOAD=/path/to/connectldp.so npm install --prefer-online`

-    This approach is much more limited, given that we need to LD_PRELOAD all programs to be monitored individually.
-It also make it much harder to described filters.
+    This approach is much more limited, given that all programs to be monitored need to be LD_PRELOAD'd individually.
+It's also much harder to describe filters.

 ---
 ### Sample Logs